eddiekasner/PNASHR-Workshop/README.md

 # PNASHR-Workshop
-Practice with data management and sharing across center
+Practice with data management and sharing across the center.